xtuml/bridgepoint/doc-bridgepoint/notes/9416_type_system/9416_type_system_ant.md

 5. If more than one type of the same name exists in the visibility of the typed element, the type that is "closest" (fewer packages between them) shall be chosen and the others shall be shadowed
-6. Two types of the same name may not be defined in the same package with the same name
+6. Two types of the same name may not be defined in the same package

 5.3.1 Type references